The Jaggerz: "Memoirs of the Traveler"

 The melody of "Memoirs of the Traveler" from the Jaggerz' album We Went to Different Schools Together has been sampled by various hip hop artists.
 In 2008, rap artist The Game released a track "Letter to the King", produced by Hi-Tek, from his album, LAX, that sampled the song.
-Other hip hop musicians who have sampled the song on their releases including Rollin' Up by Curren$y and Wiz Khalifa (2009), 1, 2 by Slum Village (2005) Dilated Peoples in the 1990s and, more recently, Pede B (Denmark).
+Other hip hop musicians who have sampled the song on their releases include Rollin' Up by Curren$y and Wiz Khalifa (2009), 1, 2 by Slum Village (2005) Dilated Peoples in the 1990s and, more recently, Pede B (Denmark).

 Membership changes

 Original lead vocalist and bass player Maybray (born William R. Maybray on May 14, 1944) died on December 5, 2004, at age 60.
 He wrote and sang the group's debut single, "That's Why Baby I Love You".
 The original drummer Pugliano (born James Pugliano on December 4, 1946) died on June 15, 2010, at age 63.

 Original members Ross and Faiella continue to perform as members of the Jaggerz.
 The current roster of the Jaggerz also includes vocalist and keyboardist Granati, guitarist McAbee, saxophonist Chris Patarini, and drummer Paul Martello.

 The Walk (2014)

-In 2014, The Jaggerz returned to the blue-eyed soul roots to release the album The Walk.
+In 2014, The Jaggerz returned to their blue-eyed soul roots releasing the album The Walk.
 Led by singer Ross, the Jaggerz brought their five part harmonies to the arrangements of eight R&B classics and two updated recordings from their 1969 Introducing the Jaggerz album: the Gamble & Huff tune Together and The Jaggerz original That's Why Baby I Love You.
 Ross' voice and the Jaggerz harmonies appear on the love ballads Love Won't Let Me Wait, The Whole Town's Laughing at Me and That's Why Baby I Love You.
 Donna Groom, of the Skyliners, guest stars on a duet with Ross on the medley arrangement of It's Gonna Take a Miracle/ I'm On The Outside.
 Five time Grammy winning producer/engineer Jay Dudt of Audile Images engineered the album for co-producers Granati and Ross.